fingerprintjs/fingerprintjs-android/README.md

 ## Migration from 1.\*.\* library versions

 The library API has undergone some changes in the major version 2.
 The older APIs are left as deprecated for now, but are planned to be removed in the future releases.
-We believe that for the vast majority of library usage scenarios the migration process will be fast and almost effortless.
+For the vast majority of library usage scenarios the migration process will be fast and almost effortless.

 Check out [Migration to V2](docs/migration_to_v2.md) for migration steps and the motivation behind the changes to the API.

-## Playground App
+## Fingerprint Android Demo App

-Try the library features in the [Playground App](https://github.com/fingerprintjs/fingerprintjs-android/releases/download/1.3.0/Playground-release-1.3.0.apk).
+Try the library features in the [Fingerprint Android Demo App](https://github.com/fingerprintjs/fingerprintjs-android/releases/download/2.0.0/Playground-release-2.0.0.apk).

 ## Android API support